hemantsonu20/jwt-cracker/README.md

 A multi-threaded JWT cracker via brute force approach.

 ## JAVA-DOCS
-Java-docs for this project is checked in [docs](/docs) folder.
-After every successful commit, it is automatically updated via CI.
+Java-docs for this project is checked in [docs](/docs/apidocs) folder.
+After every successful commit on master branch, it is automatically updated via CI.
 Here is the [link](https://hemantsonu20.github.io/jwt-cracker/apidocs/).

 ## USAGE
 Downlaod the project and run mvn clean package.
 A jar will be created in your {projectdir}/target directory.